Sustainability certifications for UK businesses

 The right certification depends on your goal: a management-system credential and tender eligibility (ISO 14001); a holistic mission and governance mark (B Corp); UK net-zero measurement and supply-chain credibility (Planet Mark); or supply-chain-specific assurance (FSC, RSPO, ISCC) 596163.

 For environmental management systems: ISO 14001:2026 provides the systematic framework most recognised in procurement and tendering 5960.
-For mission-driven businesses: B Corp certification signals stakeholder governance and comprehensive impact measurement 61.
-For UK carbon focus: Planet Mark provides annual carbon measurement with year-on-year reduction tracking 63.
+For mission-driven businesses

-Many organisations combine certifications — for example, ISO 14001 for procurement credibility alongside Planet Mark for carbon measurement, or B Corp for overall mission with supply-chain specific marks for key materials 596163.
+Many organisations combine certifications โ for example, ISO 14001 for procurement credibility alongside Planet Mark for carbon measurement, or B Corp for overall mission with supply-chain specific marks for key materials 596163.

 Connection to UK sustainability reporting

-Certifications and reporting increasingly converge around the same data and systems.
-An ISO 14001 environmental management system captures the energy consumption and emissions data that SECR requires 5910.
 B Corp's new mandatory Climate Action requirements align with the science-based target setting and emissions measurement that UK SRS S2 expects 614.

 Planet Mark's annual carbon measurement across Scope 1, 2 and 3 emissions provides exactly the baseline and tracking that both SECR and UK SRS require, with the added benefit of third-party verification 63104.
-This means the investment in certification measurement and systems directly supports regulatory compliance rather than creating parallel obligations.

 The Carbon Trust Standard's focus on verified carbon measurement and PAS 2060 carbon neutrality provides defence against green claims scrutiny under the CMA Green Claims Code and EU ECGT directive 64.
-This certification-supported verification becomes increasingly valuable as anti-greenwashing enforcement intensifies.

 What's the difference between certification and reporting?